cunnie/writings/i_am_become_forever.md

 "You saw how locked-down they have this place: it would be next-to-impossible to sneak out undetected."

-"Do you think that 'pretending' he disappeared and spirited him away?"
+"Do you think that they 'pretended' he disappeared and spirited him away?"

-"If that's the case, I don't see what 'pretending' buys them — it's brought the project to a screeching halt and opened the possibility of shutting us down, which was the last thing they wanted.
+"If that's the case, I don't see what it buys them — it's brought the project to a screeching halt and opened the possibility of shutting us down, which was the last thing they wanted.
 Plus the instruments had very strange readings leading up to the moment he disappeared."

 "The instruments?"

-"Mostly health monitor stuff: pulse rate, blood pressure, breathing, EKG."
+"Mostly health monitor stuff: pulse rate, blood pressure, breathing, EKG, EEG."

 "Which readings were off?"

-"The pulse rate & blood pressure were normal, and so was his EKG, but his brainwaves were like nothing I've seen before."
+"The pulse rate & blood pressure were normal, and so was his EKG, but his EEG readings were like nothing I've seen before."

 "Were you in the room when this was happening?"